Teacher’s Guide to Don’t Keep Them in Doubt (2027 Edition)

 Click here to see parts of the important U.S. government document known as the “Yellow Book,” which would eventually determine where interstate corridors would go through Tennessee’s four major cities.

-Click on the image on the right to show your students the editorial cartoon on page 67.
+Click on the image on the left to show your students the editorial cartoon on page 67.
 (Obviously, students today need to know what editorial cartoons are, and they don’t have a chance to see them as much as people did in previous decades.)

 I recommend a trip to the Sanders Cafe and Museum in Corbin, Kentucky.
 (While there, go see Cumberland Falls — the waterfall so awesome that it forces the Cumberland River downstream to Nashville!)
 As you can see on the left, I visited Corbin and said hi to the Colonel.